Youth Suicide Prevention - Yellowhawk Tribal Health Center

 Suicidal thoughts, much like mental health conditions, can affect anyone regardless of age, gender or background.
 In fact, suicide is often the result of an untreated mental health condition.
 Suicidal thoughts, although common, should not be considered normal and often indicate more serious issues.

-In September Yellowhawk strives to ensure we raise awareness of this stigmatized, and often taboo, topic.
+In September Yellowhawk kicks it up and strives to ensure we increase awareness of this stigmatized, and often taboo, topic.
 We use this month to shift public perception, spread hope and share vital information to people affected by suicide.
 Our goal is ensuring that individuals, friends and families have access to the resources they need to discuss suicide prevention and to seek help.

 For more information call our Behavioral Health Department at 541.240.8670.
 We are here for you.